The history of Shape of Emotion

 Shape of Emotion is born

-At the end of the workshop, the feedback was overwhelmingly positive.
-What Matthew and Chantal had developed in Shape of Emotion worked, it was accessible, flexible and could be used in a variety of ways.
+In February 2018 Matthew and Chantal facilitated the pilot workshop and at the end of the workshop, the feedback was overwhelmingly positive.
+What they had co-developed in Shape of Emotion worked, it was accessible, flexible and could be used in a variety of ways.
 It also met all three of the goals as outlined above.

 Over the year that followed, Shape of Emotion was introduced to a range of audiences and contexts to further test and establish its versatility and scope.